Lost television broadcast: Brazil

 From 1968 to 1969, Rede Tupi produced new episodes of the telenovela Beto Rockfeller by recording over previous episodes; as a result, few of the older episodes survived.
 After the closure of TV Tupi in 1980, the 536 tapes at its São Paulo studios were transported to a warehouse in the São Paulo municipality of Cotia.
 They were left to deteriorate there until being recovered by the Cinemateca Brasileira in 1985 and subsequently restored by TV Cultura in 1989.
 Only two Rede Tupi–owned and operated stations are known to have any preserved videotapes; TV Itacolomi's archives are now owned by TV Alterosa, the Minas Gerais affiliate of SBT in Belo Horizonte.
 In contrast, almost all of TV Piratini's material was lost in a fire in 1983, two years after the building of the extinct station was occupied by TVE-RS, the statewide public television station in Rio Grande do Sul.
 The few surviving TV Piratini tapes are stored at the Hipólito José da Costa Communication Museum in Porto Alegre, which are in a heavily deteriorated state.
 Additionally, a number of tapes at the Rede Tupi studios in Urca, Rio de Janeiro, were later found to have been significantly degraded by vinegar syndrome, so they were unable to be migrated to a modern format.
 However, part of the library of Rio de Janeiro TV Tupi studios was founded in 2005 at the headquarters of Radio Tupi and later donated to the Brazilian National Archive, which signed an agreement with Globo in 2007 to preserve the material.

-The Brazilian public television network Cultura has preserved many old programs and has one of the most complete archives among Brazilian television networks.
+The public television network Cultura has preserved many old programs and has one of the most complete archives among Brazilian television networks.
 Despite having suffered a fire in 1986, this fire did not reach the station's archives.

 After the bankruptcy of Manchete in 1999, most of the collection was seized at the station's studios in Rio de Janeiro until it was included in the bankruptcy estate and later auctioned by the Brazilian courts, which caused part of the library to be lost.
 However, some telenovelas (such as Pantanal) had reruns by some television networks (such as SBT and Band).

 Canada

 The Canadian Broadcasting Corporation (CBC) has rarely wiped programs it has produced.
 As a result, the CBC now maintains a nearly complete archive of all programming it produced that was recorded.
 One exception was the 1953–54 sciencefiction series Space Command, of which only one out of 150 episodes are known to survive.
 However, the whole series was kined for distribution to stations across Canada.
-The CBC has also said that the 1984–93 music video series, Video Hits, no longer exists in their archives.
+The CBC has also said that the 1984–1993 music video series, Video Hits, no longer exists in their archives.